kaiyi27/tp/docs/UserGuide.md

 ## What can InsuraConnect do for you?

-:question: What really makes InsuraConnect standout?
+:question: What  truly sets InsuraConnect apart?
-This is but the tip of the iceberg of the things you can do working with InsuraConnect.
+This is only the tip of the iceberg of the things you can do working with InsuraConnect.

 **Comprehensive Policy Management:** Dive into the essence of each policy with InsuraConnect's in-depth tracking system.
 Visualize expiry dates, premiums, and detailed coverage information, all laid out for clear understanding and quick access.